YouTube ‘Restricted Mode’ Is Hiding LGBT Content

 Ellis, meanwhile, maintains that the reasoning behind the restriction doesn’t matter – the problem is that it implies that there is something inherently offensive about LGBT content.
 Videos about LGBTQ+ life, love, history, friendships etc are no more inappropriate than videos with straight couples or telling the history of straight figures,” she said.
 “Yet they are apparently being treated differently.”

 And there may be something to that.
 TubeFilter notes that NeonFiona’s video about having a girlfriend is restricted.
 Her video about having a boyfriend is still visible.
 Calum McSwiggan, a gay YouTube celebrity with over 69,000 subscribers, has only one video which is unrestricted.
 To be fair, plenty of his content definitely doesn’t meet PG-13 standards.
-But it also includes videos like “Stand Up To Cancer”, “The Lies Depression Tells You”, and “British Guys Try Weird Halloween Candy”.
+But it also includes videos like “Stand Up To Cancer”, “The Lies Depression Tells You”, and “British Guys Try Weird Halloween Candy.”
 Irish YouTuber Melanie Murphy, with over 450,000 subscribers, found that her “We’re Both Bisexual” video was restricted, a video which she describes as “more PC than what you’d see on daytime T.V, and is educational/explorative in nature.”

-[Featured Image via YouTube/Google]
+[Featured Image by YouTube/Google]